amelia-long/8-week-sql-challenge/pizza_runner/A_pizza_metrics.md

 GROUP BY oa.order_item_id
 HAVING COUNT(DISTINCT oa.amendment_type) > 1;
 ```

+Output: 1 pizza was delivered with both extras and exclusions

 ## 9. What was the total volume of pizzas ordered for each hour of the day?

 ```sql